The Reflection Trap: How Fear Keeps Us Stuck šŸŖž

 What if you have known someone like this?
 Someone whose light you could see so clearly, yet they remained blind to it.
 Have you ever had a friend—a beacon of potential—who couldn’t recognise their own radiance?

-And what if that friend was also you too?
+And what if that friend was you?

 That’s the thing about feeling stuck.
 It’s an illusion we inherit the moment we are born, reinforced daily until we believe it as absolute truth.
 We don’t just internalise it—we become it.
 The reflection we are trapped in isn’t the one in the mirror, but the sum of our past experiences and fears, playing back at us like a script we don’t realise we’re following.

 What if you could step away from that reflection?
-What if you were never trapped at all?

 Fear: The Invisible Puppeteer